osamuaoki/interception-dual-function-keys/README.md

 ### I see you are using q.m.k HHKB mod Keyboard in your udevmon.
 It uses [QMK Firmware](https://qmk.fm/).
 Why not just use [Tap-Hold](https://docs.qmk.fm/#/tap_hold)?

-Good catch\!
+Good catch!
 That does indeed provide the same functionality as dual-function-keys.
 Unfortunately there are some drawbacks:

 1. Few keyboards run QMK Firmware.
 2. There are some issues with that functionality, as noted in the documentation [Tap-Hold](https://docs.qmk.fm/).
 3. It requires a fast processor in the keyboard.
-My unscientific testing with an Ergodox (\~800 scans/sec) and HHKB (\~140) revealed that the slower keyboard is mushy and unuseably inaccurate.
+My unscientific testing with an Ergodox (~800 scans/sec) and HHKB (~140) revealed that the slower keyboard is mushy and unuseably inaccurate.

 ### Why not use [xcape](https://github.com/alols/xcape)?